sopra-fs24-group-12/PeekSeek-client/README.md

 ### SoPra FS24

 ## Project Goal & Motivation
+PeekSeek transforms travel planning into a fun, gamified exploration!
+This interactive game allows players to virtually explore various destinations on Google Maps while competing with friends.
+Players choose a city they might want to visit and complete multiple quests by finding specific locations in that city, such as landmarks or brunch spots.
+At the end of the game, all locations are marked on the city map, giving a sense of an itinerary.
+This makes travel planning more enjoyable and less stressful, ensuring your trip actually happens!

+(TBD- OR A MORE ENGAGING INTRO:)
 Can you think of a time when you and your friends were planning to travel together but couldn't agree on a destination?
 Was everyone excited and motivated, yet planning the itinerary seemed like too much hustle?
 PeekSeek transforms this challenge into a fun, gamified exploration!

 PeekSeek is an interactive game where player virtually explore various destinations on Google Maps in an engaging way while competing with friends.
 Players choose a city they might want to visit and complete multiple quests by finding specific locations in that city, like landmarks or a brunch spot.
 At the end of the game, all locations are marked on the city map, giving a sense of an itinerary.
 This makes travel planning more enjoyable and less stressful, ensuring your trip does actually happen!